conrad1451/bssbackendgo/README.md

 # bssbackendgo

 A backend server for the bss game.
+Written in Go (GoLang).

 ## To run the API server: